meganlee-id/codenote/pages/mydoc/mydoc_themes.md

 {% include note.html content="The [gem-based theme](https://jekyllrb.com/docs/themes/) approach is not yet integrated into this theme." %}

 ## Theme options
 You can choose a green or blue theme, or you can create your own.
-In the css folder, there are two theme files: theme-blue.css and theme-green.css.
+In the css folder, there are two theme files: theme-pink.css and theme-green.css.
 These files have the most common CSS elements extracted in their own CSS file.
 Just change the hex colors to the ones you want.

 In the \_includes/head.html file, specify the theme file you want the output to use &mdash; for example, `theme_file: theme-green.css`.
 See this line: